 Although restrictive operations lead to weight loss in most people, they are less successful than malabsorptive operations in achieving substantial, long-term weight loss.
 Some people will regain weight.
 Others are unable to adjust their eating habits and fail to lose the desired weight.
 Successful results depend on your willingness to adopt a long-term plan of healthy eating and regular physical activity.

 Vertical Sleeve Gastrectomy

 In this procedure, your doctor will place a row of staples down your stomach.
 This will reduce your stomach to a banana size pouch.
-The remaining part of the stomach will then be removed.
-About 85% of the stomach will be removed.
+The remaining part of the stomach (about 80-85%) will then be removed.

 This procedure is often done as a laparoscopic surgery.
 With this type of surgery, only small incisions are needed.
 Tiny surgical instruments including a camera will be passed through these incisions.
 The doctor can use these tools to complete the surgery.
 An open surgery may be needed for some.
 During an open surgery a larger incision is needed.
 The incision will allow your doctor to see the stomach and surrounding area.